-The main points concerning deficient practices identified in the course of CMRC reviews, when considering the 28-combined critical- and high-risk practices conjointly, one notices substantial overlap in one area: individual care and prevention, which constituted 89.3 percent of all critical- and high-risk deficient practices.
+The main points concerning deficient practices identified in the course of CMRC reviews, when considering the 124-combined critical- and high-risk practices conjointly, one notices substantial overlap in one area: individual care and prevention, which constituted 59.7 percent of all critical- and high-risk deficient practices.

-The overlap among the areas above account for 25 of the 28 identified critical- or high-risk deficient practices entered into CATS.
-Though corrective action plans are intended to remediate deficient practices and mitigate further risk, the prevalence (89.3%) of the abovementioned common deficient practices may indicate additional areas for systemic improvement.
+Though corrective action plans are intended to remediate deficient practices and mitigate further risk, the prevalence (59.7%) of the abovementioned common deficient practices may indicate additional areas for systemic improvement.